 in Introductory Computer Science

 The IntroCS POGIL Project is currently recruiting participants.
-Participants must be US college faculty who expect to teach CS 1 with Java or Python in 2019-20 and 2020-21, and are able to collect baseline data during 2019-20 and attend a 4-day POGIL workshop during July 2020.
+Participants must be US college faculty who expect to teach CS 1 with Java or Python in 2021-22, and are able to attend multiple virtual POGIL workshops during July 2021.

-Participants will receive stipends and travel funds to attend summer training, implement POGIL activities in their courses, and help with data collection.
+Participants will receive stipends to attend summer training, implement POGIL activities in their courses, and help with data collection.
 See the IntroCS Participant Expectations page for more information about joining the project.

 To apply, please fill out this application form.